 Seriously, you probably wouldn't be reading this post if you were perfectly happy with your relationship with credit cards.

-We haven't stressed out or fought about credit card debt in many years.
+We haven't stressed out or fought about credit card debt in over a dozen years now.
 It's brought more peace to our marriage and our finances, and that's worth its weight in gold!

 Let Me Know How You Did!

 Once you call your credit card company and use this technique, contact me by email and let me know how it went for you.
 I'd love to hear your experience!